cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/data.md

 # END MESH #
 ```

-This is useful for parallel calculation if well placed in the datafile (see section [Parallel calculation](para.rst)).
+This is useful for parallel calculation if well placed in the datafile (see section [](para.rst)).

 #### Allowed meshes

 **TRUST** allows all types of meshes if the appropriate spatial discretization is used.
-See the [Spatial scheme](spatial-schemes.md) section for the list of available discretizations and some advices regarding there usage or the [Numerical scheme](../num_meth/discretisation/discret.rst) section for more details regarding the undelying maths.
+See the [](spatial-schemes.md) section for the list of available discretizations and some advices regarding there usage or the [](../num_meth/discretisation/discret.rst) section for more details regarding the undelying maths.

 In your `.data` file, you can either import a pre-existing mesh or build one quickly if your geometry is not that complex.